Hacking highlights dangers to Seoul of North's cyber-warriors

 North Korea has in the past targeted South Korea's conservative newspapers, banks and government institutions.

-However, the hacking attack on Wednesday doesn't appear to be state sponsored, security vendor Sophos said, noting the malicious software it detected was not sophisticated.

-"It's hard to jump to the immediate conclusion that this was necessarily evidence of a cyber-warfare attack coming from North Korea," said Graham Cluley, senior technology consultant at Sophos.

-North Korea last week said it had been a victim of cyber-attacks, blaming the United States and threatening retaliation.
+North Korea last week said it had been a victim of cyber attacks, blaming the United States and threatened retaliation.